Take two graduate courses to add on certification in

 Alternative education certification courses may be incorporated into the Master of Science in Education - General Degree.
 For information about a Master of Science in Education please contact Lori Yonash in the School of Education Graduate Advising Office 715-346-4403.

-For more information about the Alternative Education program please contact Dr. Pamela Bork, 715-346-2354.
+For more information about the Alternative Education program please contact Prof. Pamela Bork, 715-346-2354.